maarten-pennings/eMeterP1port/README.md

 !522B
 ```

-we need to understand the data.
+We need to understand the data.
 The official [spec](https://www.netbeheernederland.nl/_upload/Files/Slimme_meter_15_a727fce1f1.pdf) is helpful here.